thesmartcoder7/portfolio-version-s/README.md

 ### 2. Online Repository

 -   Make sure you have a stable internet for forking this repository.
 -   According to the license, you can fork this project.
-You need ibkt click on the forking icon and it will be added as one of your repositories
+You need to click on the forking icon and it will be added as one of your repositories.
+If you have ideas on ways you would upgrade this project, create a pull request with your changes.
+I'll be more than happy to go over them.

-Happy coding!

-### Check out the license [here](LICENSE)
+Check out the license [here](LICENSE) and Happy coding!

 ## Author Info